 One-way RPC request is sent to the device without delivery confirmation and obviously does not provide any response from the device.
 RPC may fail only if there is no active connection with the target device within a configurable timeout period.

-Two-way RPC request is sent to the device and expects to receive a response from the device within the certain timeout.
+Two-way RPC request is sent to the device and expects to receive a response from the device within a certain timeout.
 The Server-side request is blocked until the target device replies to the request.

-The request body should be a valid json object with two elements:
+The request body should be a valid JSON object with two elements:

 Please note that in order to execute this request, you will need to substitute $JWT_TOKEN with a valid JWT token.
 This token should belong to either